-This exciting sailing adventure on board a three-masted schooner will take you along the pack ice and into the spectacular fjord systems of north Spitsbergen.
+This exciting sailing adventure on board a historic two-masted schooner will take you along the pack ice and into the spectacular fjord systems of north Spitsbergen.
 Enjoy amazing scenery at every turn and great chances of spotting wildlife, including polar bears, as you sail through this remote wilderness close to the top of the world.
 Travelling during the Arctic summer, the majority of the ice packs will have cleared, allowing your ship to push further up the western coast of Spitsbergen to rarely explored lands that will not fail to delight.

 Namibia Birding and Photography GuideAn accomplished and experienced Namibia birding and photographic guide, Toni holds a Namibia Academy for Tourism and Hospitality Level 3 qualification (the highest level attainable in Namibia) and is widely renowned for her extensive knowledge of the cultures, ornithology, flora, astronomy and wildlife of the country.
 Read more >

 Wildlife Guide & PhotographerAndy is a 6th generation Falkland Islander, with a passion for wildlife, plants and photography.
 Raised in the Falkland Islands, Andy developed a close affinity with the Islands natural environment at a young age.
 School holidays where spent in the ‘camp’ or countryside with friends and family.
 For more than 10 years, Andy had the privilege of spending a time on Sea Lion Island, visiting his mother who managed one of the Islands premier tourist destinations.
 Read more >

 Photographer and founder of the Travel Photographer Of The Year awardsA fascination with natural light and a passion with nature, landscape and travel underpin Chris Coe's photography.
 His images often have a striking simplicity and graphic quality.
 More recent work has introduced a subtlety with experimentation with both movement and light.Read more >